The Photosphere Emission Spectrum of Hybrid Relativistic Outflow for Gamma-ray Bursts

 \subsection{Impulsive Injection}

 The time-resolved spectra of impulsive injection for the hybrid jet are calculated by Equation $(\ref{c})$. \ Here we consider a moderate magnetization $\sigma _{0}=$ $4$, since we try to explain the observed spectra with only the thermal component while the non-thermal emission from the Poynting flux is assumed to be weaker.
 Also, for this scenario the observed relatively large radiative efficiency of the prompt emission $ \epsilon _{\gamma }\equiv E_{\gamma }/(E_{\gamma }+E_{k})$ \citep{Lloy2004,Fan2006,Beni2016} constrains that the kinetic energy powering the afterglow cannot be too large, thus the magnetization $\sigma _{0}$ cannot be too large (for further discussion see section 4.2).
+Here we do not consider the magnetic dissipation.
+The magnetic dissipation efficiency depends on the final $\sigma $ after the dissipation \citep{Deng2015}.
 Then, since the observed prompt luminosity is mainly contributed by the thermal component, which is typically $\sim $ $10^{52}$ erg s$^{-1}$, we assume the total outflow luminosity to be $L_{w}=10^{53}$ erg s$^{-1}$.
-As for the base outflow radius $R_{0}$, we take $R_{0}=3\times 10^{8}$ cm close to the mean value of $10^{8.5}$ cm deduced in \citet{Pe2015}.
+As for the base outflow radius $R_{0}$, we take $R_{0}=3\times 10^{8}$ cm close to the mean value of $10^{8.5}$ cm deduced in \citet{Pe2015} .
 The luminosity distance is assumed to be $d_{\text{L}}=$ $4.85\times 10^{28}$ cm, according to the peak of the GRB formation rate ($z=2$; see \citealt{Pes2016}).
-Thus, considering the redshift effect, to obtain the observed typical peak energy $E_{\text{p} }\sim 300$ keV we take the dimensionless entropy $\eta $ $=$ $400$.
+Thus, considering the redshift effect, to obtain the observed typical peak energy $E_{\text{p}}\sim 300$ keV we take the dimensionless entropy $\eta $ $=$ $400$.